 When the vegetables are nearly cooked, whisk the miso into a portion of the broth.
 (You can scoop out a little liquid and do that in a separate bowl if you like.
 The miso needs to be thoroughly dissolved.)

 Add the tofu.
-When the tofu is warm, it's done.
+When the tofu is warm, add the sesame oil and stir in.

 Put a spoonful of chopped green onions in each bowl, and ladle in the soup.